GenomicsAotearoa/metagenomics_summer_school/docs/day4/ex16c_OPTIONAL_data_presentation_Ordination.md

 Here we will use the functions `vegdist()` and `metaMDS()` from the `R` package `vegan` to generate weighted and unweighted Bray-Curtis dissimilarity matrices and nMDS solutions for the microbial bin data and viral contigs data.

+!!! note "Note"
-*NOTE: you may also wish to make use of the `set.seed()` function before each calculation to ensure that you obtain consistent results if the same commands are re-run at a later date.*
+    You may also wish to make use of the `set.seed()` function before each calculation to ensure that you obtain consistent results if the same commands are re-run at a later date.*

+!!! note "Note"
-*NOTE: in the `Jupyter` environment, these commands will create long outputs below each code block.
-If need be, these outputs can be cleared from the screeen via `right-click on the code block > Clear Outputs`.*
+    In the `Jupyter` environment, these commands will create long outputs below each code block.
+If need be, these outputs can be cleared from the screeen via `right-click on the code block > Clear Outputs`

 ```bash
 # Bins: weighted Bray-Curtis